rwblokzijl/stablecoin-survey/paper.md

 crypto-collateralized stablecoins.
 It describes possible attacks on these systems where the pegged currency is bid up so an extent where collateral starts to get margin-called creating a run-away feedback loop.

+## What would be nice to see in the central space

+## What would be nice to see in the decentral space

 # Conclusion